 Instead of being pre-occupied with which software is the best software, consider instead what kind of design documentation (plans, 3D visuals) you actually NEED to pitch, win and deliver your landscape project and then look at ways to cost effectively outsource the use of software to specialised service providers.read more

 Here are 3 reasons why it probably is and 3 alternatives that are worthy of your attention.
 Have you found yourself completely confused by what you’re supposed to be doing when it comes to this continually elusive game called “social media”?
-“Basically, you’ve GOT to...read more
+“Basically,...read more

 Now that you’ve seen what Pitch Box can offer, you're probably wondering what the best way to introduce 3D into your existing landscape design services might be.
 Obviously your Clients need to cover the cost so you'd have to incorporate it...read more